Instantons on multi-Taub-NUT Spaces I: Asymptotic Form and Index Theorem: The Index Theorem

-Equation (\ref{l2ind}) for the index of $D^+$ involves two summands: the Atiyah-Singer integrand and the asymptotic contribution.
+In Lemma \ref{generalind}, expression (\ref{l2ind}) for the index of $D_A^-$ involves two summands: the Atiyah-Singer integrand and the asymptotic contribution.
 The latter is more subtle; hence we will give more details of the analysis of this term.
 We first specify an iterative semilocal approximation to the heat kernel.
 We then prove that substituting the approximation for the exact kernel computes the asymptotic contribution to the index.